leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 * `simp?`: Simplifies the goal using a set of simplification rules.
 * `aesop`: From the [Aesop project](https://github.com/leanprover-community/aesop).
 A tactic that tries to prove the current goal using a search tree.
 * `rw_search`: Attempts to find chains of rewrites that will prove or simplify the current goal.
+* `hint`: A "Kitchen Sink" tactic that attempts to close the goal using a variety of other tactics.

 And ones that are not imported by mathlib: